U.S. warns NATO over spending cuts, security

 PRESSURE

-Pressure is growing now that the United States, which spends far more on defence than its NATO allies combined, faces the prospect of having to cut its spending by as much as $1 trillion (647 billion pounds) over 10 years.
+Pressure is growing now that the United States, which spends far more on defence than its NATO allies combined, faces the prospect of having to cut its spending by as much as $1 trillion over 10 years.

 So far, U.S. President Barack Obama and Congress have approved $350 billion in cuts to national security spending.
 If a Congressional "super committee" fails to reach a deficit deal by the year-end, automatic across-the-board cuts could take another $600 billion from that budget.